Vehicle Carriers Class Action

 Top

-3. How does the settlement affect me?
+3. How do the settlements affect me?

-• the Supreme Court of British Columbia on June 7, 2017 at 9:00 am at 800 Smithe Street, Vancouver, British Columbia; and
+• Supreme Court of British Columbia on December 12, 2023 at 9:00 a.m. at 800 Smithe Street, Vancouver, British Columbia.

 Top